-- Preheat oven to 400 degrees F. Generously butter four cups of a standard-sized muffin tin and sprinkle each with a bit of granulated sugar to coat the bottoms and sides.
+- Preheat oven to 400°F. Generously butter four cups of a standard-sized muffin tin (in a two-by-two square arrangement) and sprinkle each with a bit of granulated sugar to coat the bottoms and sides.

-- Add butter and chocolate chips to a small saucepan and heat over low heat, stirring until the mixture is melted and smooth.
-Remove saucepan from heat and let it cool a little bit.
+- Add the butter and chocolate chips to a small saucepan and heat over low heat, stirring until the mixture is melted and smooth.
+Remove saucepan from heat and let it cool for a few minutes.

 - Whisk together flour, confectioners' sugar, espresso powder, whole egg, egg yolk, and vanilla extract in a bowl until evenly mixed and creamy.
 Whisk in melted and slightly cooled butter/chocolate mixture.